New help available for struggling homeowners in Kansas - NewsBreak

 - Your household is experiencing documented financial hardship during the COVID pandemic.

-Applicants must not have received assistance from other sources for the same costs and time period for which they are requesting help.Programs help Kansans with suspended driver’s licenses
+Applicants must not have received assistance from other sources for the same costs and time period for which they are requesting help.Fire at Lawrence recycling center under investigation

 Assistance through KHAF is available to cover the following: